jhyang13/IBM-Data-Science-Professional-Certificate/README.md

 ### What you'll learn

-- Learn Python - the most popular programming language and for Data Science and Software Development.
+- Learn Python - the most popular programming language and for Data Science and Software Development
-- Apply Python programming logic Variables, Data Structures, Branching, Loops, Functions, Objects & Classes.
+- Apply Python programming logic Variables, Data Structures, Branching, Loops, Functions, Objects & Classes
-- Demonstrate proficiency in using Python libraries such as Pandas & Numpy, and developing code using Jupyter Notebooks.
+- Demonstrate proficiency in using Python libraries such as Pandas & Numpy, and developing code using Jupyter Notebooks
-- Access and web scrape data using APIs and Python libraries like Beautiful Soup.
+- Access and web scrape data using APIs and Python libraries like Beautiful Soup

 ## Python Project for Data Science

 ### What you'll learn

-- Play the role of a Data Scientist / Data Analyst working on a real project.
+- Play the role of a Data Scientist / Data Analyst working on a real project
-- Demonstrate your Skills in Python - the language of choice for Data Science and Data Analysis.
+- Demonstrate your Skills in Python - the language of choice for Data Science and Data Analysis
-- Apply Python fundamentals, Python data structures, and working with data in Python.
+- Apply Python fundamentals, Python data structures, and working with data in Python
-- Build a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook.
+- Build a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook

 ## Data Visualization with Python